Boat Dealer Insurance

 • Product liability: A faulty part in a boat that you sell can cause property damage or injure someone.
 You could be held liable in these cases.

-Considering these potentially hazardous scenarios, it's easier to see why specific insurance for boat sales is necessary.
+Considering these potentially hazardous scenarios, it's easier to see why boat dealer insurance is a necessity.

 • Commercial general liability (CGL) insurance: This provides broad coverage for bodily injury and property damage to a third party caused by you, your premises, or your employees.